dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

 # The _&#x03C8;_ Affaire

-Everybody knows it's one of the least known Greek letters in this days (at least, outside Greek world), but has a great history behind.
+Everybody knows _&#x03C8;_ is one of the least known Greek letters in this days (at least, outside Greek world), but has a great history behind.
 Not just the letter itself, but in our project.
 Originally our project's name began with a humble _p_, however there are a lot of _pCodes_ out there and we didn't wanna any misunderstanding after all this heavy effort.

 So we turned to think hard on how to replace the _p_ with a better thing.
 We started with three letters like 'psi' from _&#x3c8;&#x3b5;&#x3c5;&#x3b4;&#x3bf;_ in _pseudo code_ (the project's idea). &nbsp;But no, they were too much.
 Then we turned Greek and started with the obvious _&#x3C0;_ because of the sound _p_ in English is very close to _&#x3c0;_ in Spanish.